This post may contain affiliate links. You can read my disclosure page for more information.

 You can have Easter fun at breakfast too!
 These Bunny Fried Egg Mold Ring Frames make eating eggs an Easter treat.

 Pancakes can be fun too.
 These molds from Williams-Sonoma are super cute.

 And finally, if you don’t want to cook or bake anything at all, you have to try this one I learned how to make from Pinterest.
 These are the cutest little bunny cars using Peeps, Twinkies, some cookies, pretzels, and icing.

 I love Twinkies.
 Remember the Great Twinkie Famine a few years ago when panic took hold ’round the world?
 Let’s hope that never happens again.
-Peeps closed down this past year during the virus quarantine to focus their efforts on making sure there were plenty of Easter Peeps to go around.
+Peeps closed down during the pandemic to focus their efforts on making sure there were plenty of Easter Peeps to go around.
 I’m happy to report I have seen them everywhere this year.

 That’s a relief. 🙂 We need them to make these Easter treats.
 Kids would love these.
 And I made them in no time at all.

 (I mentioned a few weeks ago that Peeps has a Peep-flavored Pepsi now.
 I did find it at Sam’s Club, but it was an industrial-sized quantity and I only want a tiny taste, so I didn’t buy it.
 Have you found individual bottles anywhere?)

 And of course, it wouldn’t be Easter without festive plates to serve everything on.
 The only thing I might love more than seasonal baking pans are my seasonal plates.
 Like these Damask Easter Bunny Salad Plates.
 I just think these are so cute.
 You can almost feel how soft those bunnies are. 🙂

 I hope I’ve given you some ideas for some fun and easy Easter food.
 You still have some time to practice making your great ideas.
 And plenty of time at home to do it.
 Hop to it! 🙂